izzy-barr/WebTools-DroneSwarmManagement/TelemetryDashboard/Readme.md

-### Telemetry Dashboard
+# Telemetry Dashboard

-This tool has been modified by Isabella from Peter Hall's original version found at [ArduPilot/WebTools/TelemetryDashboard](https://github.com/ArduPilot/WebTools/tree/main/TelemetryDashboard).
-All the customisable features have been left intact (html editing, save, load templates (note, on load all previously added vehicles are removed) etc).
+This tool has been modified by Isabella Barr from Peter Hall's original version found at [ArduPilot/WebTools/TelemetryDashboard](https://github.com/ArduPilot/WebTools/tree/main/TelemetryDashboard).
+All the customisable features have been left intact (in-browser file editing, save, load templates (note, on load all previously added vehicles are removed)).

 This is a display only tool to help visualizing incoming MAVLink telemetry data.